mihaigalos/miniboot/README.md

 `git clone --recursive  https://github.com/mihaigalos/miniboot.git`

-If you've downloaded the sources manually, make sure to also manually download the dependencies, they are not automatically downloaded!

 ## Build the hex

 Building is managed by [`bazel`](https://github.com/bazelbuild/bazel/releases), so make sure you have it first.